andrade-stats/robust-variance-estimator/README.md

 # Improved Variance Estimation from Trimmed Samples

-Implementation of all estimators and scripts for running all experiments described in [Improved Variance Estimation from Trimmed Samples](https://onlinelibrary.wiley.com/doi/10.1002/sta4.70018), Stat, 2024.
+Implementation of all estimators and scripts for running all experiments described in [Improved Variance Estimation from Trimmed Samples](https://onlinelibrary.wiley.com/doi/10.1002/sta4.70018), Daniel Andrade, Stat, 2024.

 ## Requirements